-Seahawks waive tight end Ed Dickson, safety Tedric Thompson, creating $5 million in salary cap space
+Seahawks release tight end Ed Dickson, waive safety Tedric Thompson, creating $5 million in salary cap space

 In the wake of the departure of Earl Thomas via free agency last March, Thompson entered the 2019 season as the starter at free safety alongside Bradley McDougald.

-But he struggled in some early games and was placed on injured reserve and lost for the season in late October with a torn labrum for which he underwent season-ending surgery (he is now said to be fully recovered).
+But Thompson struggled in some early games and was placed on injured reserve in late October with a torn labrum for which he underwent season-ending surgery (he is now said to be fully recovered).

 That happened right as the Seahawks traded with Detroit to acquire Quandre Diggs, who moved into the starting lineup at free safety.

-Diggs and McDougald are under contract for 2020 and the Seahawks also have 2019 second-round pick Marquise Blair waiting in the wings while Lano Hill — taken just before Thompson in the 2017 draft at number 95 overall — also remains on the roster.
+Diggs and McDougald are under contract for 2020 and the Seahawks also have 2019 second-round pick Marquise Blair waiting in the wings while Lano Hill — taken just before Thompson in the 2017 draft at number 95 overall — also remains on the roster as depth at both safety spots.

 The Seahawks also last week traded for cornerback Quinton Dunbar, who is now expected to compete with Tre Flowers for the starting right cornerback spot.
 Flowers played safety at Oklahoma State and the team could also now consider him as depth at safety if he were to lose out on the cornerback spot.